TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world/index.md

 It wouldn't be a blog in my opinion without proper commenting.
 No matter how few if any there would ever be.
 But I had this problem that all the commenting tools out there seemed a little awkward to use.

 Disqus was just too bloated and irrating.
-I ruled out Static Man since I didn't want to add additional build steps.
-I had comments.es for a while but I wasn't really happy about over-loading issues for comments.
+I ruled out <a href="https://staticman.net/docs/">Staticman</a> since it required a server to run.
+I used <a href="https://github.com/utterance/utterances">utterances</a> for a while but I wasn't really happy about over-loading issues for comments.
 I mean, I get it.
 It's really clean and if you expect all your users to have a GitHub account it's probably ideal effort-wise.

-However, as I felt my tinkerer-itch yet again, I saw this as a perfect opportunity to experiment with Cloudflare's built-in serverless storage for actual use.
+However, as I felt the incurable itch to tinker yet again, I saw this as a perfect opportunity to experiment with Cloudflare's built-in serverless storage and workers.

-Now for uninitiated, Cloudflare offers various tools to use with their workers that tend to be quite cheap as you only pay for what you use.
-In my case, I wanted to maintain a nice tidy JSON of the comments in block storage with some wiring to allow users to edit & delete their posts after they log in had expired.
+Now for those don't know, Cloudflare offers various tools to use with their workers that tend to be quite cheap as you only pay for what you use.
+In my case, I wanted to maintain a nice tidy JSON of the comments in block storage with some wiring to allow users to edit & delete their posts after they login had expired.
 You can find the code here: https://github.com/TeemuKoivisto/teemukoivisto.xyz/tree/main/packages/worker and feel free to use it for your own blogs.

 I wanted to add Google oauth as well, but I suppose I can add it later.

 # The journeys end

-As I try to wrap this up somehow, I see there isn't much of a conclusion to be drawn from all of it.
+As I try to wrap this up somehow, I see there isn't much of a cohesive summary I could make.

-Perhaps I should try to warn people to warn to not to get side-tracked into doing things that aren't primary for their original goal but then again, why not.
-After all, isn't that how you'll to not to do it the next time?
-And I'd say many of my side-steps were worth of venturing if not for the experience of having gone there. (something something roads diverged)
+Perhaps this can serve as a warning to people to not to get side-tracked but then again, isn't that how you learn?
+And I'd say many of my side-steps were worthwhile if not for the experience of knowing to not to do it again.

-In my case, I guess the main revelation that I've found is that I really want to build my own shit.
-Using somebody else's templates and styles doesn't really sit well with me and I really want to put my own mark on it.
-Also, I tend to learn depth-wise so for me learning all the layers from bottom-up is really comforting for my own sake - even if I won't ever have to use that information.
+I guess the main revelation I've discovered is that I really want to try it out myself first.
+Copy-pasting somebody else's styles and templates is okay for an initial version but quickly, it seems, I want to put my own mark in it somehow.
+And that I am a deep-sea explorer and don't xxx way from hard looking work if it means it follows some xxx standard.

-I suppose I am little bit of an artist.
-I have my own way of doing things and sometimes I take a few test shots just to see how hard something can be.
+And that I am an artist of sorts.
+With high standards.
 Did I mention that I wrote my thesis, a long-ass 86 pages, by writing a complete first draft and then rewriting everything?
 Which gave me full marks but in the end, the 2 months spent writing it full time wasn't probably the wisest money-wise.

 Anyway, the point is - sometimes it's not about the goal but how you get there.
 Unless it's only about the goal.
 Then you really want to just _get there_ as fast as you can.